learn-co-students/nyc-web-071519/21-first-class-functions/README.md

 # Scope and closures

 ## SWBATs
-- [ ] Write functions in the correct syntax
+- [x] Write functions in the correct syntax
-- [ ] Explain the differences and similarities between methods in Ruby and functions in JS
+- [x] Explain the differences and similarities between methods in Ruby and functions in JS
-- [ ] Distinguish between a function and its invocation
+- [x] Distinguish between a function and its invocation
+- [x] Explain difference between `var`, `let`, and `const`, and explain hoisting
-- [ ] Explain what it means for functions to be first-class citizens
+- [x] Explain what it means for functions to be first-class citizens
-- [ ] Explain variable scoping in JS
+- [x] Explain variable scoping in JS
-- [ ] Explain difference between `var`, `let`, and `const`, and explain hoisting

 ![](https://media.giphy.com/media/sOGgevbtBDYKQ/giphy.gif)

+## Notes

+### var, let, const

+- var can be redeclared AND reassigned
+- let cannot be redeclared BUT can be reassigned
+- const cannot be redeclared NOR reassigned

+- var is HOISTED, let and const are NOT HOISTED

 ## Objectives